sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 they're completely different.
 Instead of running a full-blown operating system, they actually share the host's kernel, and run off of that.
 The processes inside a container are actually processes under the host OS.
-However, to the processes in the in container, it's like they are in their own OS.
+However, to the processes in the container, it's like they are in their own OS.
 The filesystem is sandboxed from the host (unless you decide to provide access to specific directories) and containers even get their own network interface.
-Compared to VM's, containers have a **much** lower memory footprint, and are super fast to start.
+Compared to VMs, containers have a **much** lower memory footprint, and are super fast to start.
 Neat!

 ```